Xeno69/Domination/co30_Domination.Altis/readme.txt

 		 Does not create bonus vehicles if you solve a sidemission.
 It is now possible to place vehicles like attack choppers and planes or tanks, etc, which will be there at mission start but are handled like bonus vehicles (wreck handling; vehicle var names have to start with d_vecs_special_ )
 - Added: Blufor Malden NBV version which uses d_without_sm_bonus from above
-- Added: InterceptDB support (enable in x_setup.sqf; #define __INTERCEPTDB__)
 - Updated: Russian translation (by Topden)
 - Fixed: Some functions which were supposed to run on both, server or a headless client, still were exiting on a headless client
 - Added: Enemy AI now also can call in CAS strikes
 - Fixed: Some items were missing when using mods and in ranked mode
-- Added: If "Players can select next main target" (d_with_targetselect in description.ext) is enabled players can selected the next main target (max 4 choices) by map clicking on a target
+- Added: If "Players can select next main target" (d_with_targetselect in description.ext) is enabled players can select the next main target (max 4 choices) by map clicking on a target
 - Changed: Don't update the database if getPlayerScores only returns zeros when saving player stats
 - Various optimizations